Rabbi Sacks on ‘The Politics of Hope’

-In this new series of six whiteboard animation videos to be published online during the coming year, Rabbi Sacks takes a look at some of the key challenges facing our global society today.
+In this series of six whiteboard animation videos to be published online in 2018, Rabbi Sacks takes a look at some of the key challenges facing our global society today.
 Each seeks to use some of key ideas contained in much of Rabbi Sacks writings over the past 30 years, but present these ideas in a dynamic and engaging way.
-Learn more about the series here.
+Learn more about the series in Whiteboard Animations.

 In this first video, based on his book called ‘The Politics of Hope‘ published in 1997, Rabbi Sacks analyses the rise in the ‘politics of anger’ in the West today and explores whether it might be possible to create a different kind of politics: the ‘politics of hope’.

-Future videos will focus on (though not necessarily in this order): the dignity of difference, integrated diversity, the relationship between religion and science, understanding and confronting religious violence, and the ethics of responsibility.
+Future videos will focus on: the dignity of difference, integrated diversity, the relationship between religion and science, understanding and confronting religious violence, and the ethics of responsibility.

-Please note that this video contains subtitles in: Chinese, English, French, German, Hebrew, Italian, Portuguese, Russian and Spanish (please click on the ‘Settings’ button on the video below to select your preferred language).
+Please note that this video contains subtitles in: Chinese, English, French, German, Hebrew, Italian, Portuguese, Russian and Spanish (please click on the ‘Settings’ button on the video-player to select your preferred language).